briankc804/RICH-ARTS/README.md

 Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request

+Installation

+Clone the repository
+Create a virtual environment
+Install Django and other requirements in my requirements.txt file in your repository folder Run the IP address on the browser